North Earl Street

 North Earl Street (Irish: Sráid an Iarla Thuaidh) is a short stretch of city-centre street located on Dublin's Northside and formerly a major shopping area.
 It runs from Marlborough Street in the west to O'Connell Street beside the Spire.

+The street was first developed in the late 18th century.
+It was badly damaged, along with neighbouring streets, in the aftermath of the 1916 Easter Rising, but some buildings survived and others have been restored.
+It was pedestrianised in 1980.

 History

 The street was built on land previously owned by St. Mary's Abbey.
 It was acquired by Henry Moore, 1st Earl of Drogheda in 1614 and sold to Luke Gardiner in 1714.
 It was developed in the late 18th century and named after the earl whose estate lands and developments are reflected in the street names bearing his name, Henry Street, Moore Street, Of Lane (now Off Lane) and Drogheda Street.
 North Earl Street was a direct continuation of Henry Street eastwards.
 It was sometimes formerly called Earl Street North.

 The Dublin Tramways Company built a tramline in the 1870s which ran along the street, continuing onto Talbot Street to Amiens Street and north to Dollymount and beyond.
 Alexander Thom of Thom's Directory moved his printing business to 21 North Earl Street in 1828, where he operated a shop as a printer, bookseller and stationer.